comit-network/RFCs/RFC-004-SWAP-Bitcoin.md

 All quantities are encoded without a unit.
 They are to be interpreted as satoshis to avoid ambiguity in parser implementations.

-Because implementations of Json deserialiser may have different opinions on the maximum size of an integer, the amount is stored in a Json String to avoid unexpected truncation.
+To avoid issues with lost precision during parsing, the actual amount is encoded as an integer inside a string.

 | Name           | Description                   | `value`   | `parameters` key | `parameters` value type | `parameters` description |
 |:---            |:----                          |:---       |:---              |:---                     |:---                      |